 It can feel scary and initially more stressful, but taking the time to establish what your black-and-white financial position looks like can actually take a weight off your shoulders.
+Figuring out a baseline for your personal finances gives you something to work from when you’re trying to make changes, especially if you’re goal is to manage debt.
 Often, worrying about something we don’t fully understand is worse than the actual reality.
 Sit down with your bank accounts, and list out everything you have, and everything you owe, what’s coming in and what’s going out.
 Getting clear on what’s really happening is the first step to tackling your feelings.

 It’s important to remember that your anxious feelings don’t have to coexist with your financial reality.
 It’s easy to think that you won’t kick your money worries until your financial situation improves.
 In fact, you may be able to accelerate a feeling of financial calm simply by addressing the situation and setting a plan for moving forward.